centreon/centreon-react-components/README.md

   - Build Storybook : `npm run build:storybook`
   - Run all Storyshot tests : `npm run test:storyshot`

-You can also test one or more component using the following syntax:
+You can also test one or more Components using the following syntax:

 ```bash
 npm run test:storyshot -- "Title" # Run Storyshot tests about Title component